ayohana/read-my-brain/README.md

   - [ ] Share the application by posting in a nursing forum.
   - [ ] Use a React UI library such as React Semantic UI or Material UI.
   - [ ] Application offers light and dark mode.
+  - [x] ~~Use Quill's basic text editor for application UI.~~
+  - [x] ~~Apply Quill's toolbar.~~
+  - [x] ~~Modify Quill's toolbar by adding an option to insert special characters into user input.
+For instance, c̅ for with, ā for before and p̄ for after.~~

+  _Note: Quill does not have an event listener that will help with the live translation feature therefore refactored stretch goals are added._

 </details>